 Penny stocks are typically small but growing companies with limited cash flow.
 In other words, they’re high risk with low volume.

 You need the volatility volume brings.
 Volatility means the price can change dramatically quickly.
 This can be good and bad because it could go against you.
-Hence why a stop loss is important when learning how to get started in penny stocks.
+Hence why a stop loss is important when learning how to get started in penny stocks (read our stock market training page).

-There’s no denying people have a fascination with penny stocks.
+There’s no denying people have a fascination with small cap stocks.
 In fact, everyone expects to buy a stock for pennies and sell it for dollars.
 This rarely happens.
 If that happens to you, you’re very lucky.

 You need to be aware of this when you’re learning how to get started in penny stocks.
 Open a paper trading account and practice.
 You can practice and familiarize yourself with penny stocks and how they trade.